Gp-singh-git/array-methods-crud-tutorial/README.md

 Demonstration of various array methods, as per CRUD operations.
 Categorizing mutable (UPDATE) and non-mutable (READ).
-Each file suffixed with C,R,U or D for better readibility.
+Each file pre-fixed with C,R,U or D for better readibility.